How to Crop an Image in Mac OS X with Preview

 - Open the image file you want to crop into the Preview app in Mac OS X

-- Click the “Editor Toolbar” button, it’s located on the right side of the general image toolbar and looks like a little pencil
+- Click the “Editor Toolbar” button, it’s located on the right side of the general image toolbar and looks like a toolbox or a little pencil

 - Now choose the “Rectangular Selection” tool, it’s usually set by default but you can double-check this by choosing it from the left-most pulldown menu of the Editor Toolbar